HBPMedical/specifications/content/data-capture/mip_de_identification_strategy.md

 - A column defined in the profile is not found in the file.
 - The data in a column (for instance a date) does not fit the expected format.
-- [requested, not yet available] The file contains a column for which no rule has been defined.
+- The file contains a column for which no rule has been defined.

-As an alternative to the last rule [not yet available either], if the file contains a column for which no rule has been defined, this column will be removed.

-The current status is not satisfactory to automate the de-identification step: if the file contains a column for which no rule has been defined, this column is kept without raising any alarm.
-If the de-identification process is automated, this means that a column containing private information could be added to a know schema and it would pass through the FedEHR step untouched.
+This behaviour allows to automate the de-identification step: if a data file contains a new column for which no rule has been defined, it will not be accepted.
+The anonymisation will fail and further configuration will be required.